dylantcon/seas-of-yore/README.md

 # seas-of-yore
 A medieval 'Battleship' inspired board game, with new features and game modes.
+Custom-drawn sprites and an engaging user interface enhance the core gameplay features.

 ## Overview (May Describe Some Stretch Goals for v1.0)